ECC-BFMC/Documentation/source/data/hardwaresetupofcar/hardwareimprovements.rst

 .. image::  ../../images/hardwaresetupforcar/drivingshaft.png
    :align: center
-   :scale: 100%
+   :width: 90%

 In order to let the driving shaft move freely, you need to increase the gap between the wheel and the differential:
-    * Take the suited imbus screwdriver and unscrew both the upper and lower screws a little bit.
+    * Take the suited hex key and unscrew both the upper and lower screws a little bit.
     * Repeat the previous step until your driving shaft moves freely in any situation

 .. image::  ../../images/hardwaresetupforcar/gap.png
    :align: center
-   :scale: 100%
+   :width: 90%

 **Frontal differential and steering**

 The front axis differential also needs the same treatment as the rear one.
-Also, the servo needs one more screw in order to ensure that the sttering column never jumps out.
+Also, the servo needs one more screw in order to ensure that the steering column never jumps out.
 The position is hard to reach when the car is fully assembled.
 We suggest that, when working on the frontal differential, to also fix the servo’s couple.
 Please make sure that both Nucleo and servo are properly powered on when doing so, this way, the servo will be set to the 0 position.
 Afterwards, check that the wheels are in the neutral position.
 Then, you can safely tight the couple.

 .. image::  ../../images/hardwaresetupforcar/servo.png
    :align: center
-   :scale: 100%
+   :width: 90%

 Setting the wheels’ Camber
 --------------------------